corchwll/colonize/README.md

 ![showcase](images/showcase.gif)

+## Acknowledgments

+This extension was forked from [vmsynkov-zz](https://github.com/vmsynkov-zz) and changed for the use in python.

 ## Features

 - Adds three shotcuts to insert colons with ease if required for python keyword at the beginning of the line;